 - 1Sound attenuation of the office walls and door.

 - 2Background noise level at the unwanted listener’s location.

-The sum of background noise level in dB at the unwanted listeners position, and sound insulation in dB of the wall separating the listener from the talker, adds up to the required SPC.
+The sum of the background noise level in dB at the unwanted listener's position, and sound insulation in dB of the wall separating the listener from the talker, adds up to the required SPC.

-Door in a partition wall is an acoustically weakest point.
-Even a well sealed, good quality door will provide sound insulation of only about 33 dB.
-This is only adequate if background noise level near the door is at least 42 dB for standard privacy, or 47 dB for enhanced privacy.
-Both levels are achievable with professionally installed sound masking system.
+The door in a partition wall is an acoustically weakest point.
+Therefore, even a well-sealed, excellent door will provide only about 33 dB of sound insulation.
+This is only adequate if the background noise level near the entrance is at least 42 dB for standard privacy or 47 dB for enhanced privacy.
+Both levels are achievable with a professionally installed sound masking system.

 ASTM metrics for rating speech privacy of closed rooms and open plan spaces.
 NRC research paper by B. Gover & J. Bradley